 The location and function of each control and LED indicator are described below.
-Operating instructions for the amplifier when used with the KX3 and optional KX3 to KXPA100 Adapter Cable are on page 19.
-Operating instructions for the amplifier when used with any other transceiver or with a KX3 without the optional adapter cable are on page 22.
+Operating instructions for the amplifier when used with the KX3 and optional KX3 to KXPA100 Adapter Cable are on page 22.
+Operating instructions for using the amplifier with a Yaesu FT-817 and the optional FT-817 interface cable are on page 25.
+Operating instructions for the amplifier when used with any other transceiver or with a KX3 without the optional adapter cable are on page 25.